 "Unfortunately, diabetes foot-health awareness doesn't have a colored ribbon or national voice," says foot care expert James Wrobel, DPM, of the University of Michigan Medical School.
 "If you don't manage them early, small problems...

-- Test your blood sugars to learn how different foods affect them.
+Test your blood sugar levels to learn how different foods affect them.

-- Balance carbs with fiber and protein in each meal.
+Balance carbs with fiber and protein in each meal.
 This is easy if you use the plate method.
-Make half of your plate vegetables, a quarter of your plate a carb like brown rice or potato, and a quarter of your plate a healthy protein like chicken, fish, lean meat, or meat substitute.
+Make half of your plate vegetables, a quarter of your plate a carb like brown rice, black beans, or whole-wheat pasta, and the other quarter of your plate a healthy protein like chicken breast, fish, lean meat, or tofu.
 Add a small piece of fruit and some low-fat or fat-free milk or yogurt, depending on your carb target for that meal.

-- Eat smart fats such as those in nuts, avocado, fish, olives, and other plants.
+Eat smart fats such as those in nuts, avocado, fish, olives, and other plants.
 Avoid saturated fats from meat, butter, cheese, and other dairy foods.
-Note: Coconut, although a plant, contains saturated fat.
+Note: Coconut, although a plant, has saturated fat.

-NOTE: If any of the recipes below has fewer carbohydrates that what your doctor or health care team has recommended per meal, round out the meal with more carbs.
+If any of the recipes below has fewer carbs than what your doctor or health care team has recommended per meal, round out the meal with more carbs.
 This could include nonfat yogurt or milk, fruits and vegetables, or a small piece of whole-grain bread.

 Estimated: Carbohydrates 30 grams, protein 18 grams, fiber 6 grams.